Inter-American Development Bank

 Explanation

-The IDB has convened discussions on sustainable infrastructure among various investors and groups, as well as releasing a call to action for governments, MDBs and investors to cooperate to sharply increase sustainable infrastructure investment.
+2. Convening discussions on sustainable infrastructure among various investors and groups, and releasing a call to action for governments, MDBs and investors to cooperate to increase sustainable infrastructure investment dramatically.

-It has also demonstrated leadership in the area of the implementation of Nationally Determined Contributions (NDCs) within the Paris Agreement.
-This is demonstrated in initiatives such as NDC Invest, which was the first ‘one stop shop’ NDC support initiative among the MDBs.
-To date, the platform has taken on more than 250 initiatives
+3. Leadership on the implementation of Nationally Determined Contributions (NDCs).
+This is demonstrated in initiatives such as NDC Invest, which was the first “one stop shop” NDC support initiative among the MDBs.
+To date, the platform has taken on more than 250 initiatives.

 Subscribe to our newsletter